ChristophSchranz/Tweaker-3/README.md

 `python Tweaker.py -i yourobject.stl -vb`

+## Extended mode:

+This mode is more reliable, but time consuming

+`python Tweaker.py -i yourobject.stl -vb -x`

 ## Converting a 3mf object to stl without tweaking:

 `python Tweaker.py -i yourobject.3mf -c`

 ## Find more options:

 `python FileHandler.py -h`

 ## Not installed numpy yet?

-No Problem, the previous version 2 is completely numpy-less, but slower:
+No Problem, the previous version 2 is completely numpy-less (but slower):

 [STL-tweaker-V2](https://github.com/iot-salzburg/STL-tweaker/)

 ## Cura Plugin:

-Download Nallath's [Cura-Orientation-Plugin](https://github.com/nallath/CuraOrientationPlugin), move the unzipped folder into Cura's PlugIn Folder and start using the Tweaker in Cura.
+PlugIn for both Cura 15 and Cura 2.3 are supported.
+Infos are in the descriptions.